ptesny/teched2025XP264/exercises/ex1/README.md

 Good to know:
-- It is already pre-installed on the tech laptops and can be used from a terminal window/VSCode integrated terminal
+- It is already pre-installed on the teched laptops and can be used from either a terminal window or VSCode integrated terminal
 - It is also available out-of-the-box in the automation workflows prepared for this session.
 - It is available for [installation](https://github.com/marketplace/actions/setup-kyma-cli) in the github CI/CD pipelines from the [github actions marketplace](https://github.com/marketplace?query=kyma).